Environmental and Occupational Health Sciences

 • Prerequisite Courses Two semesters of college math, one course in college chemistry and one course in either biology OR physics prior to enrollment.
 In addition, applicants should have completed coursework in college-level mathematics, biology, general and organic chemistry, and physics.
 Exceptions may be granted for applicants with relevant work experience or high-level academic achievements.
 Exceptions may be admitted with an individually documented plan of study to compensate for deficiencies, although applicants are strongly encouraged to satisfy all deficiencies prior to matriculation.
 Applicants are invited to consult with the Industrial Hygiene Program Director about possible deficiencies.

-• Tests GRE is optional.
+• Tests GRE not required.

 • Letters of Recommendation Three required, uploaded via the SOPHAS application.